 Was I depressed?"

-The worst part was when people would ask me probing questions because they were concerned that I was letting myself go or possibly a bit depressed.
+The worst part was when people would ask me probing questions because they were concerned that growing out my grey hair was a sign that I was letting myself.
+Possibly even a bit depressed.
 My mental health was fine, by the way.

 I was really surprised by how many people had an opinion about why going grey so early was not my best idea.
 I felt like people were genuinely worried for me, which was both interesting and annoying.